john-azzaro/Study-React-Components/README.md

 <br>

 ## 5. Export the component for use in the app.
+If you want to export your component for use elsewhere in your code, you need to export it.
 To export the component, you just have to export as default and give the component a name that will be called.
 ```JavaScript
   import React from 'react';